Do you want to track link clicks and button clicks in WordPress?

 Let’s start tracking forms in WordPress using MonsterInsights.

-First, you need to head over to Settings » Addons page.
-From here, install and activate the Forms addon.
+First, you need to head over to the Settings » Addons page.
+From here, install the ‘Forms’ addon.

 Tracking Any Custom Link in WordPress

-So far we have learned how to automatically track links and button clicks across your website.
-What if you wanted to track a specific link on your WordPress site, and create custom reports for it?
+So far, we have discussed how to track links and button clicks across your website automatically.
+What if you wanted to track a specific link on your WordPress site and create custom reports?

 <a href="https://www.example.com" data-vars-ga-category="Call to action clicks" data-vars-ga-action="CTA link click" data-vars-ga-label="Homepage CTA clicks">My custom link</a>